xplorebits-training/node-products-task2/README.md

 Here some of the insructions:

 * The program provided is a Command-Line Interface(CLI) application built in a Node js and several extra modules and packages.
 * Run the command *npm install readline console.table chalk yargs*  to install required modules.
-* Run the command *node index.js command* to execute the program ,here 'index.js' is  your file name and where command is one of the availble commands:'display','add','edit','delete','filter','search'.
+* Run the command *node index.js command* to execute the program ,here 'index.js' is  your file name and where 'command' is one of the availble commands:'display','add','edit','delete','filter','search'.
 * Each command will prompt you to give required information.

  # Implemented Some Other Features